TRANSFORMING BASE SUBSTANCES INTO GOLD

 Conclusion:

-Kremesti Environmental offers technical and commercial/strategic consulting on all things water treatment.
+Kremesti Environmental offers technical and commercial/strategic consulting on all things water treatment and water recycling.

 Rami E. Kremesti M.Sc., CSci, CEnv, CWEM